-- A. All permits are effective for a period of one year (12 months) from the date of issuance, unless otherwise stated on the permit.
-A permit may be issued with an option to extend for a specified term contingent upon payment of water use fees in force during the extension period or for a term longer than one (1) year, but not to exceed five (5) years, except as provided for in Section C below, when to do so aids the District in the performance of its duties and accomplishing the goals of the Act.
-The District may stagger permit terms - B. A transport permit shall specify the period for which water may be transferred.
+- A. Except as provided for in Section C below, all permits are effective for a period of thirty years (30 years) from the date of issuance, unless otherwise stated on the permit.
+A permit may be issued for a term longer than thirty (30) years, except as provided for in Section C below, when to do so aids the District in the performance of its duties and accomplishing the goals of the Act.
+The District may stagger permit terms.
+Permits are subject to modification during the permit term as provided by permit conditions. - B. A transport permit shall specify the period for which water may be transferred.
 The period specified by the transport permit shall be: - 1.
 At least three years if construction of a conveyance system has not been initiated prior to the issuance of the permit; or - 2.
-At least 30 years if construction of a conveyance system has been initiated prior to the issuance of the permit.

-C. Notwithstanding the period specified in Subsection B during which water may be transferred under a permit, the District may periodically review the amount of water that may be transferred under the permit and may limit the amount if additional factors considered in Rule 10.4E warrant the limitation, subject to Rule 10.4C.
+At least 30 years if construction of a conveyance system has been initiated prior to the issuance of the permit. - C. Notwithstanding the period specified in Subsection B during which water may be transferred under a permit, the District may periodically review the amount of water that may be transferred under the permit and may limit the amount if additional factors considered in Rule 10.4E warrant the limitation, subject to Rule 10.4C.
 The review described by this subsection may take place not more frequently than the period provided for the review or renewal of regular permits issued by the District.
 In its determination of whether to renew a permit issued under this section, the District shall consider relevant and current data for the conservation of groundwater resources and shall consider the permit in the same manner it would consider any other permit in the District.

-RULE 8.9 PERMIT RENEWAL
+RULE 8.9 PERMIT REVIEW AND RENEWAL

 The General Manager without hearing may renew a permit for wells if the terms and conditions of the permit (including maximum authorized withdrawal) are not changed.
+The General Manager will review all permits on an annual basis.